DOI-ONRR/doi-extractives-data/gatsby-site/src/markdown/states/TX.md

 title: Texas
 FIPS: '48'

+description: Much of the data on this site is limited to natural resource extraction on federal land, which represents 1.8% of all land in Texas.
+Texas also borders an offshore area with significant natural resource extraction, which may contribute to the state’s economy.
+tag:
+- oil
+- wind
+- gas
+- Texas
+- GOMESA
+- Gulf of Mexico

 # this triggers whitelisting of nearby states to render in county maps,
 # which solves the problem of Hawaii showing up on maps of Texas
 neighbors: